Political Science (POSC)

 3.0 hours lecture

 This course is an introduction to the politics of race and gender.
 The course offers an overview of the identity, status, and power of Women, Native Americans, African Americans, Latina/o Americans, and Asian Americans from an intersectionality perspective.
-Also listed as ETHN 165.
-Not open to students with credit in ETHN 165.
-(C-ID POLS-170) (AA/AS GE, CSU, CSU GE, IGETC, UC)
+(C-ID POLS-170) (CSU/UC) (AA/AS-D, CSU-D, IGETC-4)

 POSC-166